Deploying a Pulsar instance on bare metal

 The ZooKeeper cluster configured and started up in the section above is a local ZooKeeper cluster used to manage a single Pulsar cluster.
-In addition to a local cluster, however, a full Pulsar instance also requires a global ZooKeeper quorum for handling some instance-level configuration and coordination tasks.
+In addition to a local cluster, however, a full Pulsar instance also requires a configuration store for handling some instance-level configuration and coordination tasks.

-If you’re deploying a single-cluster instance, then you will not need a separate cluster for global ZooKeeper.
-If, however, you’re deploying a multi-cluster instance, then you should stand up a separate ZooKeeper cluster for instance-level tasks.
+If you’re deploying a single-cluster instance, then you will not need a separate cluster for the configuration store.
+If, however, you’re deploying a multi-cluster instance, then you should stand up a separate ZooKeeper cluster for configuration tasks.

 Single-cluster Pulsar instance

-If your Pulsar instance will consist of just one cluster, then you can deploy global ZooKeeper on the same machines as the local ZooKeeper quorum but running on different TCP ports.
+If your Pulsar instance will consist of just one cluster, then you can deploy a configuration store on the same machines as the local ZooKeeper quorum but running on different TCP ports.

-To deploy global ZooKeeper in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in
+To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in

 conf/global_zookeeper.conf using the same method for local ZooKeeper, but make sure to use a different port (2181 is the default for ZooKeeper).
 Here’s an example that uses port 2184 for a three-node ZooKeeper cluster:

 As before, create the